muerrilla/ComfyUI-Colorcraft/README.md

 - Masks and Combos can be refined using Blur/Spread/Contrast control
 ### Debug Accordion:
 - Pick a sampling step and the image components and masks you want to preview, get the results after generation
+### QoL:
+- Slider number fields are unclamped, so they allow setting values beyond the slider's min/max

 </details>